dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Christian Seberino:**
 yes but
-the obvious question that yeah the obvious question that the audience wants to ask or I want to ask is well so what's to stop somebody some wealthy
+the obvious question that the
+obvious question that the audience wants to ask or I want to ask is well so what's to stop somebody some wealthy